-Learn to double crochet two together, also known as double crochet decrease, and abbreviated DC2tog.
 The quick video clip below demonstrates how to crochet two double crochet stitches together.
-Scroll down a bit further if you prefer the photo tutorial.
+Keep scrolling a bit further for the photo tutorial.

 If you love learning to crochet through videos (like me!) then be sure to subscribe to my channel so I can keep creating new crochet videos.